rubengamboa/python-data-science-projects/manuscript/chapter-01.md

 One way is to modify the previous program.
 We'll consider each of the numbers 1, 2, 3, ..., up to 100, but we'll add it only when it's odd.
 And we can check for that in an `if` statement:

-{title="Sum of Odd Positive Integers Up To 100", lang=python, line-numbers=on, starting-line-number=1}
+{title="Listing 1.18: Sum of Odd Positive Integers Up To 100", lang=python, line-numbers=on, starting-line-number=1}
 ~~~~~
 sum_odds_upto100 = 0    # sum_odds_upto100 - Sum of odd positive integers up to i
 for i in range(1, 101): # i - current integer to add